Tennis Drills

 Spider Drill (5-Point Recovery)

-Place five balls in a star pattern around the center mark: one at each corner of the court and one at the T. Player sprints from center to a ball, picks it up, returns to center, drops the ball at center, sprints to the next ball.
-Time the full round (sub-25 seconds is competitive at the high school level).
-Builds the court-coverage conditioning that holds up across a three-set match.
+Place five balls in a star pattern around the center mark (one at each corner of the court and one at the T).
+Player sprints from center to a ball, picks it up, returns to center, drops the ball, and sprints to the next ball.
+Time the full round.

 Side-Shuffle Ladder